Location

 Final Lair: there is so much emotion.
 It's a very empowering and heartbreaking scene for her.
 (Although I really love Past the Point of No Return- it's very sexy!)

 Getting a significant role like this on Broadway doesn't happen just overnight.
 It takes a ton of work, passion, and dedication.
-What do you advise those that are dreaming to be a star on Broadway or those that are looking to achieve their ultimate career goals?
+What do you advise those that are dreaming to be a star on Broadway or those who are looking to achieve their ultimate career goals?

 Always stay true to yourself.
 I don't try to be someone else.
 Like, "Hey, I'm going to be the next Kristin Chenoweth."
 No, although that would be awesome because she's amazing but she's her own.
 Patty Lupone, her own.
 Sarah Brightman, her own.
 I want to be the first Meghan Picerno because I'm the only Meghan Picerno!
 You have love yourself and believe in yourself.